Oklahoma City Thunder broadcaster under fire over 'cotton-picking' comment

 “If you’re a white man in America, you should know better than to say ‘cotton picking’ referring to anyone of us,” another Twitter user wrote.

 Davis is a veteran behind the mic.
-He started out calling Chicago Bulls games on the radio for the Michael Jordan-era Chicago Bulls in 1991.
+He started out calling Chicago Bulls games on the radio for the Michael Jordan-era in 1991.
 He eventually moved to cover the Seattle SuperSonics and then the Thunder.